pschaus/book_lepl1402/source/part1.rst

 You might wonder why we need the line :code:`import java.util.Arrays` but we didn't need to import the classes :code:`Math`, :code:`Integer` or :code:`String` in our other examples.
 That's because those classes are in the package :code:`java.lang`, which is the only package that is automatically imported by the Java compiler.

+..
+    TODO - Create a new chapter entitled "Object-oriented programming" at this point?

 Classes and Objects
 ===================